-- A post-baccalaureate student seeking only initial licensure and no additional degree would generally have all core requirements waived. - A post-baccalaureate student whose four-year degree is from MMC and who seeks an additional degree with licensure will generally have all core requirements waived unless there is an obvious weakness in meeting educational standards because of core changes made since the original MMC degree was awarded. - 3.
+- 1. A post-baccalaureate student seeking only initial licensure and no additional degree would generally have all core requirements waived unless there is an obvious weakness. - A post-baccalaureate student whose four-year degree is from MMC and who seeks an additional degree with licensure will generally have all core requirements waived unless there is an obvious weakness in meeting educational standards because of core changes made since the original MMC degree was awarded. - 3.
 A post-baccalaureate student whose four-year degree is from an institute of higher education other than MMC and who seeks a degree with licensure would generally have to fulfill all degree and licensure requirements (including core) not granted by transfer of equivalent coursework.